vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

   - Choose an event.
   - Continue to an overview page containing event specifics and details.
   - Perform authentication (Sign In).
+  - Handles donation & charges if applicable.
   - Choose a breakout and continue to the live stream viewer.
+    - If the breakout has completed, the user is instead navigated to the recording.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/plus.svg" width="20" height="20"> Create new Subdomain